Jesus enters Jerusalem like a king

 The Greek word is “hosanna.”

 A more traditional translation would be: “Blessed is he who comes in the name of the Lord!”
-(NASB).
+(New American Standard Bible).
 The crowd seems to be quoting Psalm 118:26.
 Many Bible experts say the people seemed to be expecting Jesus to come as a warrior king like David.
 They seemed to be hoping he would restore the sovereignty and independence of Israel by somehow getting rid of the Romans, who had occupied their homeland for about a century.

 Jesus never seems to have given the people any indication that he would be another warrior king and political figure like King David.
 These words come from people with a mistaken preconceived notion about what the Messiah would be like.
 They expected someone to free them from the Romans and restore the nation of Israel to its ancient glory days.
 Instead, Jesus came as a pacifist rabbi to restore the spiritual glory of people and to offer them eternal life.
 He was going to answer their plea, “Save us!”
 But instead of saving them politically, he was going to save them spiritually.